Top COVID-19-Induced Hospitality Trends | Part 1: Hotels

-Create Contactless Guest Experiences
+Fortify Contactless Guest Experiences

-Mobile check in, check out, and service
+Mobile check in, check out, and service.

 AI-enabled apps such as Ivy by Go Moment are prime examples of how technology can help guests limit their interaction with others.
 Ivy not only offers mobile check in and check out but room service options and staff-to-guest communication.

 From a continental breakfast to full-meal restaurants, hotels nearly always offer food of some kind.
 Instead of shutting down these services completely, switch grab-and-go meals that guests can order for pickup.

 Many hotels are limiting their room cleaning services to 2x/week vs. every day for long-term guests.
 Although it may seem counterintuitive to decrease cleaning, it actually will help limit the contact your guests have with your staff — and help keep both parties safer.